dt-12345/material_parser/README.md

       --no-options             : skip dumping of shader options in output; defaults to include options --dump-bin               : dump shader code and control to files, ignored if no program index is specified; defaults to off
-      --out                    : path to file to output to; defaults to 'ShaderInfo.json' shading_model_name       : name of shading model within archive to print info about
+      --out                    : path to file to output to; defaults to 'ShaderInfo.json'

 Examples:
   Dump information about materials in romfs: